Brighton Reservation

 To serve the Seminole cattle business, "The Red Barn" was built in 1941 with help from the Civilian Conservation Corps.
 Hurricane Wilma damaged the roof, which was replaced in 2005.

 The Seminole Tribe of Florida operates the Brighton Seminole Casino here, a 27,000-square-foot casino with 375-slot and gaming machines, a seven-table poker room, and high-stake bingo seats, with full-service restaurant and lounge.
-The reservation also is used for part of the tribe's cattle operations, the 12th-largest in the country.

 Other reservations

 The other five Seminole Tribe of Florida reservations are: